-Corbion applies the 3-lines-of-defense model for internal controls.
+Corbion applies the three-lines-of-defense model for internal controls.
 The first line (line management) is responsible for the operational effectiveness of the internal control framework.
 The second line coordinates, advises, and monitors line management regarding their responsibilities for internal control.
-The third line is represented by the internal audit department which is independently reviewing the control framework.
+The third line is represented by the Internal Audit Department which is independently reviewing the control framework.

 Our internal control framework is not limited to the elements outlined below as these are a summary of the controls implemented at local and corporate levels.
 We apply several control elements, of which the effectiveness is self-assessed or monitored by the second and third lines of defense.

 Business controls cover a broad range of policies, procedures, systems, and other measures.
 They provide reasonable assurance on the effectiveness and efficiency of our operational processes and ensure the output is as expected to support the realization of the company strategy and objectives.
 On entity level, important elements of the framework are the business planning process and management review.

 In addition, the business controls ensure the reliability of non-financial information.
 Providing non-financial information to our stakeholders is becoming increasingly important, most notably on sustainability.
 The control framework for non-financial information is still less mature than the financial reporting framework and therefore limited assurance is given by KPMG on the non-financial information.
 Corbion is closely monitoring developments in sustainability reporting standards and, in conjunction with these developments, is improving the control framework for sustainability reporting.

 Business planning, budgeting, and management review

 Based on Corbion’s strategy and plans, targets are set for the annual budget.
 After determining these budgets, the targets are rolled out to the responsibility areas (business units, operations, etc.) within Corbion.